ionic-team/ionic-docs/src/pages/native/community.md

 ---
 title: Cordova Community Plugins
 tableOfContents: false
+meta:
+  title: "Cordova Plugins | Cordova Community Core Plugins for Ionic Apps"
+  description: "For the Cordova user community, our collection of TypeScript wrappers for open source Cordova core plugins easily add native functionality to any Ionic app."
 ---

 [Apache Cordova](https://cordova.apache.org/) is an open source native runtime that allows developers to build native mobile apps with HTML, CSS, and JavaScript.
 Similar to [Capacitor](https://capacitorjs.com/), Ionic’s own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
 A plugin is a small amount of add-on code that provides JavaScript interface to native components.
 They allow your app to use native device capabilities beyond what is available to pure web apps.